American Standard Faucets Review & Rating Updated: April 10, 2026

 We gave up counting the number of bathroom and kitchen items represented on the site, but it's a lot.
 Despite its size, however, it is fairly easy to navigate.
 Drop-down menus lead you rather quickly to the information you need.

 Rather than having to download a .pdf document to read detailed specifications, they are right on the page.
-You can either click on "Specs" link at the bottom of the page to jump right to specifications or page down until you get there.
+You can either click on the "Specs" link at the bottom of the page to jump to specifications, or page down until you get there.

-Care instructions, a link to installation instructions and warranty information is provided, and available replacement parts are shown right on the page.
+Care instructions, a link to installation instructions and warranty information are provided, and available replacement parts are shown right on the page.

 And, if all this somehow does not answer your questions, the customer service telephone number is also displayed.

-Faucets that are CALGreen® certified, ADA compliant, or WaterSense® qualified are identified.
-Faucets that comply with California water restriction requirements are identified as "CEC Listed" meaning that the faucet appears in the California Energy Commission's list of approved faucets.
+Faucets that are CALGreen® certified, ADA compliant, or WaterSense® listed are identified.
+Those that comply with California requirements are identified as "CEC Listed," meaning that the faucet appears in the California Energy Commission's list of approved faucets.
+(CEC listed" means something to industry insiders, not much to the general public.
+A better choice would be sometin like "CEC listed – approved for use in California.")

 Testing & Certification